Frequently Asked Questions (FAQs) about the LSAT

 Yes.

-In Canada, it depends on the program (the LSAT is OK for common-law programs, but not for other types of legal study).
+In Canada, it depends on the program.
+The LSAT is accepted for common-law programs, but not for other types of legal study, and law schools in Quebec do not require it.
 The LSAT is accepted by some law schools in Australia.
-The LSAT India is available for admission to selected Indian law schools.
 There is also a Spanish LSAT that may be taken by applicants to three law schools in Puerto Rico.
-The LSAT isn’t used by law schools elsewhere in the world.
+The LSAT isn't used by law schools elsewhere in the world, so be sure to do your research to thoroughly understand the requirements of all law programs to which you plan on applying.

-About 40 U.S. law schools now accept the Graduate Record Examination (GRE), and the number keeps growing.
-Did you mean that you want to go to law school without taking a standardized test at all?
-Sorry, you're out of luck (as far as we know, all U.S. programs either require the LSAT or give their applicants a choice between the LSAT and the GRE).
+Some 120 U.S. law schools now accept the Graduate Record Examination (GRE) in place of the LSAT.
+Did you mean you want to go to law school without taking any standardized test at all?
+Sorry, you're out of luck.
+As far as we know, all U.S. programs either require the LSAT, or give applicants a choice between the LSAT and the GRE.

 According to LSAC, pretty well, but what do you expect them to say?
 There isn't a lot of independent research on LSAT validity, but there are criticisms of LSAC's validity claims.